 CLIMATE AND FINANCE: Climate change affects banks and cause a 20% of growth rates reduction, A new study published on the prestigious journal Nature Climate Change.
 The paper has been co-authored by an international team of researchers

-A new study published on the prestigious journal Nature Climate Change highlights how climate-related damages impact on the stability of the global banking system.
+A study published on the journal Nature Climate Change highlights how climate-related damages impact on the stability of the global banking system.
 Climate change will increase the frequency of banking crises while rescuing insolvent banks will cause an additional fiscal burden and an increase of public debt to GDP by a factor of 2.
-The paper has been co-authored by an international team of researchers from the CMCC Foundation, RFF-CMCC European Institute on Economics and the Environment (EIEE), Scuola Superiore Sant’Anna, Bocconi University and Politecnico di Milano (Italy).
+The paper has been co-authored by an international team of researchers from the CMCC Foundation, RFF-CMCC European Institute on Economics and the Environment (EIEE), Sant'Anna School (Scuola Superiore Sant’Anna), Bocconi University and Politecnico di Milano (Italy).

 A new line of research started to study the impacts of climate change on the financial system.
 Financial crises entail costs both to the economy, because of contractions in demand and production, and to public finances (fiscal costs), due to the rescuing interventions of the governments.